phluid61/internet-drafts/file-scheme/draft.md

     1. Append a question mark character "?" to the URI.

-    2. Transform the non-hierarchical data to a query component ({{RFC3986}}, Section 3.4) as per Section 2 of {{RFC3986}}.
+    2. Transform the non-hierarchical data to a query field ({{RFC3986}}, Section 3.4) as per Section 2 of {{RFC3986}}.

-    3. Append the transformed query component to the URI.
+    3. Append the transformed query field to the URI.

 Examples: